-Public transportation restriction to Gambella/Jewi route was lifted as well as refugee movement to and from the camp.
+Public transportation restriction to Gambella/Jewi route was lifted however movement to and from the camp requires pass permits.
+This was established by the Government with the aim to protect them and prevent their involvement in security incidents in the region.